Pipe, Beam, and Plate Lifting Clamps

 Here at Tri-State Rigging Equipment we offer lifting clamps with a variety of jaw sizes, clamping forces, working load limits, eye diameters and non-marring pads.

-Tri-State Rigging Equipment is a service provider and distributor for all rigging and lifting clamps serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Tri-State Rigging Equipment is a service provider and distributor for all rigging and lifting clamps serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.